Fight Club: Critical reception

+Accolades

 Fight Club was nominated for the 2000 Academy Award for Best Sound Editing, but it lost to The Matrix.
 Bonham Carter won the 2000 Empire Award for Best British Actress.
-The Online Film Critics Society also nominated Fight Club for Best Film, Best Director, Best Actor (Norton), Best Editing, and Best Adapted Screenplay (Uhls).
+The Online Film Critics Society also nominated Fight Club for Best Film, Best Director, Best Actor (Norton), Best Editing and Best Adapted Screenplay (Uhls).
 Though the film won none of the awards, the organization listed Fight Club as one of the top ten films of 1999.
 The soundtrack was nominated for a BRIT Award, losing to Notting Hill.

-On Rotten Tomatoes, Fight Club holds an approval rating of 79% based on 181 reviews, with an average rating of 7.4/10.
-The site's consensus reads, "Solid acting, amazing direction, and elaborate production design make Fight Club a wild ride."
-On Metacritic, the film has a weighted average score of 66 out of 100 based on 35 critics, indicating "generally favorable reviews".